New Urban Mechanics

-Do you have a creative idea to improve the City?
+Have a creative idea to improve the City?
 Let us know through email, or schedule an in-person brainstorm during an upcoming office hours.
 We host 30-minute blocks every Tuesday, from 2 - 5 p.m.

 Where do ideas for New Urban Mechanics prototypes come from?

 All over!
 We are constantly keeping an ear out for interesting ideas to tackle.
 They come from:

 - the Mayor (we are, after all, the Mayor’s Office of New Urban Mechanics!)

 - our colleagues in other departments

 - other cities, and

 - our own travels around the City as residents ourselves.

 From those ideas, how does New Urban Mechanics decide which prototypes to actually work on?